If you are considering getting an abortion, ask yourself these questions.

 Make an appointment with Pathways Pregnancy Clinic to discuss your options.

 Different abortion methods are used to end pregnancy based on how far along you are.
 You deserve to know the facts and be fully informed.
-At Pathways Pregnancy Clinic, we take time to educate you on the different abortion methods that may be available to you.
+At Pathways Pregnancy Clinic, we share evidence-based medical education with you about the different abortion methods that may be available to you.
 Our caring staff will help you understand what you can expect from each type of abortion procedure and present documented abortion risk factors so that you can make an informed decision.
 Make an appointment at with Pathways Pregnancy Clinic today!

 2. Get An Ultrasound